rxing365/st7789py_mpy/README.md

 Slow ST7789 driver for MicroPython
 ==================================

-I added a version to make it works on CircuitPython(still in progress, not all functions work for now)
+I added a CircuitPython version(still in progress, not all functions work for now)

 This is a slow MicroPython driver for 240x240 ST7789 display without CS pin from Ali Express.
 It also supports 135x240 TTGO Display